nnoumegni/chat-app/README.md

 - For scalability, create a separate table for each room chat history instead of having a single and huge table with foreign keys

 ### Folder structure
-The folder structure below takes into account the app scalability and maintainability with clear separation of concerns with the layouts, components, hooks, models, store and api logic added into separate folders.
+The folder structure below takes into account the app scalability and maintainability with a clear separation of concerns.
+Layouts, components, hooks, models, store and api logics are all in separate folders easy to find and to maintain.
 The ChatApp component component is the main entry point to the App.
 ```
 📦 Chat App